Scientists Have Worked Out Why Darkness Makes Us Sleepy

 There’s nothing like the frustration of being woken up from a deep slumber because someone decided to switch on the light in the middle of the night.

-But why does a bright light effect our ability to sleep when our eyes are closed?
+But why does a bright light affect our ability to sleep when our eyes are closed?

 Now scientists think they have worked out how darkness and light interact with our ability to doze off, and ultimately make humans diurnal animals who sleep at night and wake during the day.